Eothred/PyORBIT3/README.md

 # PyOrbit3 package installation

+# WARNING: THIS BRANCH IS NOT INTENDED FOR USE

+This is an INCOMPLETE test branch for an alternative build system/structure.
+Any users of the framework should look elsewhere.

 ## 0. Required software

 One needs compilers and python development packages, depending on  Linux flavor the package can be called **python-dev** or **python-devel**.